diamond3500/ExtraContent/LuaPackages/Packages/_Index/Foundation/Foundation/Components/DateTimePicker/DateTimePicker.md

         endDate = DateTime.fromUnixTimestamp(DateTime.now().UnixTimestamp + (2 * 24 * 60 * 60)), -- 2 days from the current date
     },
     variant = DateTimePickerEnum.Single,
-}),
+})
 ```

 Using the `onChanged` callback will let you grab the user's input as a `DateTime` object if their input could be translated into a valid `DateTime` object.
+If using `Dual` then the first arg is the "start" and the second arg will be the "end" date.